 Terry Harris, Cert.
 ConRes., BA, LL.B., MA (Human Security and Peacebuilding), is a mediator in the child protection, insurance, and family fields.
 He has a varied background as a lawyer, counsellor and administrator with rich experience in multi-party and cross-cultural mediation.

 Kent Highnam, Cert.
-ConRes., BA, MA, has a background in international and public relations with the United Nations and the International Committee of the Red Cross.
-He has worked in public and private organizations as an instructor and practitioner in collaborative, interest-based processes in both English and French.
-A visiting lecturer at Simon Fraser University until 2012, Kent also has experience in human resources and labour relations issues.
-Kent is Program Director at the JIBC's School of Health and Community Social Justice and teaches for the Centre for Conflict Resolution as well as for the JIBC Law Enforcement Studies Diploma.
+ConRes., BA, MA, is an international educator and speaker with a background in international and public relations with the United Nations and the International Committee of the Red Cross.
+He has worked in public and private organizations as an educator, facilitator and practitioner in collaborative, interest-based processes in both English and French.
+As Program Director of JIBC's School of Health and Community Social Justice, Kent also has extensive experience in human resources and labour relations issues.
+He directs and teaches for the Centre for Conflict Resolution, the Centre for Leadership and also teaches for JIBC’s Law Enforcement Studies Diploma.

 Stacey Holloway, Cert.
 ConRes., B.Sc.N., is an acknowledged and skilled interventionist in the fields of human relations and organizational development.
 She focuses on assisting people and organizations as they create and navigate change.
 Her work includes planning for strategic change management, organizational assessment and analysis, developing people through training and coaching, intervention including mediation and facilitation, and keynote speaking.
 Stacey is the author of a comprehensive high school resource entitled Interpersonal Conflict Resolution Skills for Youth.